truenas/documentation/content/SCALE/SCALEUIReference/Network/NetworkInterfaceScreens.md

  - interfaces
 ---

-The **Interfaces** widget on the **Network** screen displays interface port names and IP addresses configured on your TrueNAS system, as well as their upload/download rates.
+The **Interfaces** widget on the **Network** screen shows interface port names and IP addresses configured on your TrueNAS system, as well as their upload/download rates.

 ![NetworkInterfacesWidget](/images/SCALE/Network/NetworkInterfacesWidget.png "Network Interfaces Widget")